 Buying likes is a short term strategy, I’m sure you already know this.
-But how can it impact your business as you start to scale?
+But you may not know exactly how it can impact your business as you start to scale.

 Hurting Your Credibility

 I’ve seen examples of businesses that launched & instantly had thousands of Likes overnight.
-Depending on your industry this could easily be spotted (seeing when someone has purchased Likes isn’t that hard) – you could be called out on it, which could hurt your credibility with users.
+Depending on your industry this can be pretty easy to spot (seeing when someone has purchased Likes isn’t all that hard).
+If this happened you may well be called out for it, which can hurt your credibility with users.